Which are the right lubricants for your car? We’ve made finding the answer to that question quick and easy with the Oil Finder tool.

 If you’re driving a muscle car or a European import, the manufacturer may well specify a full synthetic engine oil.
 Alternatively if you’re driving an older domestic vehicle, the manufacturer may recommend a mineral oil.
 However, even though that’s the most economical option, a full synthetic will almost certainly look after your engine better.
 Knowing the best engine oil to use at every oil change is essential.

-Your owner’s manual will tell you which industry specification, type and grade of oil the manufacturer specifies, and we’ve also made it quick and easy to see all your options and make the right choice with our Oil Finder tool.
+Your owner’s manual will tell you which industry specification, type and grade of oil the manufacturer specifies, and we’ve also made it quick and easy to see all your options and make the right choice with our oil finder tool.
 Try it now.

 Viscosity is a measurement of the thickness and 'ease of flow' in any liquid.
 For example, water is a thin liquid that flows freely, so we say that it has a low viscosity.
 Honey, on the other hand, is relatively thick and flows more slowly.
 So we describe honey as having a high viscosity.
 It's also worth noting that honey flows more easily - and is therefore less viscous - when it is slightly warm.
 Engine oil behaves in pretty much the same way, which is why mechanics will usually run an engine for a minute or two before draining used engine oil away to replace it.

-Our range of Viscosities include
+Our range of viscosities include

-What is Viscosity?
+What is viscosity?